Willis T. Stewart

 Willis Taylor "Slick" Stewart (September 7, 1887 – January 27, 1960) was an American college football player, coach, and athletics administrator.
 He played for Dan McGugin's Vanderbilt Commodores football teams and coached the Transylvania Pioneers football team.

-Willis served as the head football coach at Texas Christian University (TCU) for one season in 1912, achieving a record of 8–1.
+In 1911, Willis coached at the Bowen School, a prep school in Nashville, Tennessee, with Frank Blake.
+He served as the head football coach at Texas Christian University (TCU) for one season in 1912, achieving a record of 8–1.